w3c/testtwf-website/_posts/2013-10-30-welcoming-testtwf-to-w3c.md

 x-post: http://www.w3.org/blog/2013/10/welcoming-testtwf-to-w3c/
 ---

-Two years ago a small group of Web developers led by Divya Manian and Paul Irish launched a small web project called [Moved the Web Forward](http://movethewebforward.org).
+Two years ago a small group of Web developers led by Divya Manian and Paul Irish launched a small web project called [Move the Web Forward](http://movethewebforward.org).
 Its fresh look, cute dinos, and grass-root nature quickly caught the attention of Adobe who reached out to the original creators and obtained the permission to start as spinoff focused on testing.
 [Test the Web Forward](http://testthewebforward.org) was born.

 ## A Thriving Community & a Recognizable Brand